Back to Blog

 • Standard Maintenance (20%): Everything above plus regular performance improvements and minor feature updates

-• Premium Maintenance (25%): Comprehensive support including proactive monitoring, optimization, and priority support
+• Premium Maintenance (25%): Full support: proactive monitoring, performance tuning, and priority response

 • Growing Business (25%+): Includes regular feature additions and scaling support as your needs evolve

-• How complex your software is: More features = more things that can break
+• Complexity: More features means more parts that can break

-• Your industry's security requirements: Healthcare and finance need extra security measures
+• Your industry: Healthcare and finance carry extra security and compliance work

 • They know your software inside and out